Department of Financial Protection and Innovation License Defense

-Other Professional Licenses > Department of Business Oversight License Defense
+Other Professional Licenses > Department of Financial Protection and Innovation License Defense

 Ray & Bishop attorneys aggressively represent California lenders and related licensees in license applications, investigations, disclosures, denials, citations, desist and refrain orders, accusations, appeals, reinstatements, and related legal matters.
 Our strategy is simple: prevent problems, fight for the client if accused, and appeal unfair results.
 Our focused, experienced, dedicated license and regulatory practice gives you the advantage.
 Contact Ray & Bishop for a prompt, thorough and thoughtful discussion of your legal issue with one of our attorneys.

-Department of Business Oversight Division of Corporations License Types:
+Department of Financial Protection and Innovation Division of Corporations License Types:

 - California Finance Lenders

 - Escrow Agents/ Escrow Laws

 - Mortgage Loan Originators (NMLS)